Level 4

 ❌ A one‑size‑fits‑all solution

-Transparency is about clarity - not full disclosure.
+For leaders, this means transparency is a design choice, not a loss of control.
+The goal is informed clarity, not perfection.
 It means explaining how pay works, not sharing individual pay packets.
 It means applying criteria consistently, not removing flexibility.
 It means building fairness into the system, not rushing into a new model overnight.